What is POS System

 What is the benefits and advantages of using a POS System?

 There are many benefits to using a POS system, let’s start with the checkout process, during busy hours, there will be a long queue of people.
 The longer the waiting time, the more impatient your customers get, and that’s not a good thing for your business.
 A POS system speeds up the process, at the same time leaving your customers satisfied with the quick service.

-POS systems also help in inventory control.
+Point of Sale systems also help in inventory control.
 With the Point-of-Sale system, each product can be keyed into the system, so that it’s easier to keep track of them.
-A POS system lets you know how many items you have left when you check the data.
+A Point of Sale system lets you know how many items you have left when you check the data.
 Furthermore, it allows you to inform your customers if the products that they want are still available or any alternative product to avoid disappointments.

-Secondly, by using an advance POS system, it will notify you when the stock level is low and is time to replenish your stock immediately, you can check the last-purchased records as well to simplify your workflow.
+Secondly, by using an advance Point of Sale system, it will notify you when the stock level is low and is time to replenish your stock immediately, you can check the last-purchased records as well to simplify your workflow.

-Thirdly, not all of the POS system has the function of matrix item management that can help you to differentiate item with color and size, expiry item management, serial number management, barcode management and promotion price setting.
+Thirdly, not all of the Point of Sale system has the function of matrix item management that can help you to differentiate item with color and size, expiry item management, serial number management, barcode management and promotion price setting.